Advice for Protecting your Home and Property from Hail

 The evolution of the 2015 hail season by month.
 Yellow to red indicates low to high hail activity as measured by the count of severe hail days.

 The combination of gravity and downward wind can propel hailstones at speeds upwards of 90 mph,2 which can lead to significant damage.
-“We’ve seen instances where large hailstones have penetrated straight through roofs,” said Frank DiGrande, VP of Property Claims for PURE.
+“We’ve seen instances where large hailstones have penetrated straight through roofs,” said Frank DiGrande, SVP of Property Claims for PURE.
 “Even moderate hailstorms can shatter windows, leave pockmarks in siding and damage roof coverings to the extent they need to be replaced,” he added.

 Protecting Your Home from Hail